-As with the transfer of detrital material, sediment loads are not expected to be reduced in the Lower Peace/Shell System in response to potential flow reductions associated with implementation of the proposed minimum flows.
+As with the transfer of detrital material, sediment loads are not expected to be reduced in the Lower Peace/Shell System in response to potential flow reductions associated with implementation of the recommended minimum flows for the Lower Peace River and proposed minimum flows for Lower Shell Creek.
 Sediment loads typically increase during flood events, when floodplains are inundated, and large flows transport large quantities of sediment during these infrequent events.

 Sediment loads in rivers and estuaries are also dependent on water velocities and residence time.
 Like water surface elevation, water velocities are not expected to vary much in the system, based on strong tidal effects on velocities relative to the effects associated with inflows.

-Sediment loads were considered for development of proposed minimum flows for the Lower Peace River and Lower Shell Creek through use of a percent-of-flow approach intended to maintain characteristics of the baseline flow regime and associated salinity-based habitats (Sections 5.4.2, 5.5.1, and 6.3) and patterns of floodplain inundation (Section 5.4.4, 5.5.2 and 6.4) expected in the absence of withdrawal impacts.
-Maintenance of salinity-based and floodplain habitats is expected to support their structural and functional contributions to detrital transfer processes, including roles as sources or sinks for detritus generation, export and use.
-Any changes in sediment loads associated with implementation of the reevaluated minimum flow are expected to be negligible.
+Sediment loads were considered for development of recommended minimum flows for the Lower Peace River and proposed minimum flows for Lower Shell Creek through use of a percent-of-flow approach intended to maintain characteristics of the baseline flow regime and associated salinity-based habitats (Sections 5.4.2, 5.5.1, and 6.3) and patterns of floodplain inundation (Section 5.4.4, 5.5.2 and 6.4) expected in the absence of withdrawal impacts.
+Maintenance of salinity-based and floodplain habitats is expected to support their structural and functional contributions to detrital transfer processes, including roles as sources or sinks for detritus generation, export, and use.
+Any changes in sediment loads associated with implementation of the recommended and proposed minimum flow are expected to be negligible.